-1. Do you h have any cod debtors?
-(If you are filing a joint of case, do not list either spouse a as a codebtor.)
+Do you have any codebtors?
+(If you are filing a joint case, do not list either spouse as a codebtor.)
+No

 ☐ Yes

 2. - ars, have you lived in a commur daho, Louisiana, Nevada, New Me ?
 (Community property states and territories include hington, and Wisconsin.)

 ☐ No. 0 Go to line 3.

 ☐ Yes. .
 Did your spo ouse, former spouse, or legal equi ivalent live with you at the time? ?

 No

 community state or territory did y ou live? .
 Fill in the name and current address of that person.

 i Name of your spo ouse, former spouse, or legal equivalent -

 i Number S Street -

 ; City State ZIP Code -

 r if your spouse is filing with you.
 List the person

-Schedu le D (Official • • er.
-Make sure you have listed the creditor on ule G (Official Form 106G).
-Use Schedule D,
+shown in line 2 again as a codebtor only if that person is a guarantor or cosigner.
+Make sure you have listed the creditor on Schedule D (Official Form 106D), Schedule E/F (Official Form 106E/F), or Schedule G (Official Form 106G).
+Use Schedule D, Schedule E/F, or Schedule G to fill out Column 2.

 Column n 1: Your cod debtor Column 2: The creditor to whom you owe the debt

 Check all schedules that apply:

 3.1 J Schedule D, line

-Name Schedule E/F, line
+Name ☐ Schedule E/F, line

 Number r Street Schedule G, line

 Concade of the

 City State ZIP Code

 3.2 !]
 Schedule D, line

 Name Schedule E/F, line

 Number r Street Schedule G, line

 City State ZIP Code

 3.3 Schedule D, line

 Name Schedule E/F, line

 Number r Street Schedule G, line

 0:4: 710.0 ·

 City State ZIP Code